seanellul/konstituzzjoni_v3/README.md

 - The Government of Malta for providing the official text of the Constitution
 - All contributors who have helped to make this project possible

+## Production Deployment

+1. Build the application with `npm run build`
+2. Set NODE_ENV to "production" in your environment
+3. Set secure values for all environment variables
+4. Run `npm start` to start the production server
+5. Ensure firewall rules block access to port 5555